Asian markets drop on Fed rate fears as US inflation rages

 “I think it is a sensible response to a surprise inflationary shock that we got during 2021 that we did not expect.”

-Bullard also said he was open to a very rare announcement of rate hikes between meetings, which further rattled traders, while calling for the quick reduction of the bank's bond holdings that have helped keep rates subdued.
+Bullard also said he was open to a very rare announcement of rate hikes between meetings, which further rattled traders who fretted about a move before March, while calling for the quick reduction of the bank’s bond holdings that have helped keep rates subdued.

+Meanwhile, US Treasuries — a guide to future borrowing costs — have risen above two percent and analysts are predicting up to seven rate hikes this year.

 “What began as ‘just another ripper inflation print’ quickly turned into panic of an emergency hike from the Fed,” said Matt Simpson of StoneX Financial.